Movement meets creativity meets your vision

 Distribution: Magazine publications, commercial clients, stock, print sales and video/editing production.

-My learning path: Essentially self-taught, with mentoring by Ansel Adams and collegial collaboration with other master photographers.
+My learning path has been primarily self-taught, with mentoring by Ansel Adams and collegial collaboration with other master photographers.